Linked Objects

 What is a Linked Object?

 A Linked Object is an object that you retrieve from a URL, with the URL serving as its identifier.
-This approach allows for more efficient handling of nested objects and references, enabling independent updates of objects and the referencing of objects within multiple different contexts.
+This approach allows for more efficient handling of nested objects and references, enabling independent updates and reuse across multiple contexts.

-4. Compatibility: Linked Objects Notation (LION) is a subset of JSON-LD, allowing for seamless interoperability and an easy upgrade path.
+LION (Linked Objects Notation) is a subset of JSON-LD, allowing for seamless interoperability and an easy upgrade path.

 Linked Object Notation (LION)